BBC chief resigns amid furor over his role in Boris Johnson loan - ExBulletin

-LONDON (AP) The BBC chairman resigned on Friday after a report revealed he failed to disclose a potential conflict of interest over his role in arranging a loan more than two years ago. years for Boris Johnson, as scandals from the former prime minister’s turbulent tenure continue to rock British public life.
+LONDON (AP) The president of the bbc resigned on Friday after a report emerged that he failed to disclose a potential conflict of interest over his role in securing a loan more than two years ago for Boris Johnson amid scandals of the the tumultuous tenure of the former prime minister continue to rock British public life.

-The state-funded national broadcaster has come under political pressure after it was revealed that Richard Sharp had helped arrange the line of credit weeks before he was appointed to the BBC job on the government’s recommendation.
+THE state-funded national broadcaster came under political pressure after it was revealed that Richard Sharp had helped arrange the line of credit weeks before he was appointed to the BBC job on the government’s recommendation.

 The guarantor of the 800,000 pound ($1 million) line of credit was businessman Sam Blyth, a distant cousin of Johnson who founded a chain of private schools in Canada.
 The deal was facilitated by Sharp, a former Goldman Sachs banker and Conservative Party donor, who arranged a meeting between Blyth and the UK’s top civil servant to discuss Blyth’s offer of financial aid.
 It is unclear who actually lent the money.